99markets/challenges/mobile.md

 Your job is to create an app from scratch that:

-- Shows the list of favourites, and when the user taps on one, shows its details.
+- Shows the list of favorites, and when the user taps on one, shows its details.
 - Implement a cache for offline cases *(extra points)*
 - Add one button to each cell to delete a favorite.
 If you press that button your favorite will not be shown anymore in your list (no need to persist the deletion). *(extra points)*